ridhachahed/heatwave-workshop-website/index.md

 # Automated Machine Learning from Your Database System with MySQL HeatWave Cloud Service

-Welcome to the official GitHub repository for our workshop at the [Applied Machine Learning Days Conference 2024](https://www.appliedmldays.org/)!
+Welcome to the official website for our workshop at the [Applied Machine Learning Days Conference 2024](https://www.appliedmldays.org/)!

 This workshop is designed to guide you through the seamless integration of automated machine learning capabilities with your MySQL database system, leveraging the powerful MySQL HeatWave Cloud Service.